APACTestDrive/CloudNative_AppDev/CICDlab.md

 ### **STEP 7.3**: Uploading The Project Archive To The Storage

+You can import project data from the Oracle Cloud Infrastructure Object Storage Classic container into the Oracle Developer Cloud Service project.
+Hence we need to upload our project archive to a Object Storage Classic container.
+We will now create the container and upload the archive.

 - On the dashboard click the hamburger icon on the **Storage Classic** tile.
 Select **Open Service Console**.

   ![](images/30.png)